-2.4.3 Behavioral Health Authorizations
+Behavioral Health Authorizations

-RightCare will preauthorize, review and pay claims for medically necessary procedures whether or not the primary diagnosis falls between DSM-5and ICD-9 codes 290 to 316 and the treating Provider is a behavioral health or addiction specialist.
+RightCare will preauthorize, review and pay claims for medically necessary procedures whether or not the primary diagnosis falls between DSM-5 and ICD-10 and the treating Provider is a behavioral health or addiction specialist.
 Please note inpatient hospital services require prior authorization through RightCare.
 This includes services provided in freestanding psychiatric facilities for children and adults enrolled in the Medicaid program.
 Please see section 9 for more information on obtaining an authorization.